-In our on-going Interview Series with some of the Brooklyn natives who retired to Florida and currently play in the Wycliffe Stiffs stickball league in Wellington Park, Florida, the Brooklyn Daily Eagle recently interviewed Harry Klaff about his teaching career, his role in the popular stickball league there, and of course, his unique Brooklyn background.
+In our on-going Interview Series with some of the Brooklyn natives who retired to Florida and currently play in the Wycliffe Stiffs stickball league in Wellington Park, the Brooklyn Daily Eagle recently interviewed Harry Klaff about his teaching career, his role in the popular stickball league and, of course, his unique Brooklyn background.

-BE: Everyone I’ve interviewed for our Brooklynites in Florida series over the past several years has said that it was a unique experience growing up in Brooklyn.
+BE: Everyone I’ve interviewed for our Brooklynites in Florida series over the past several years has said that it was unique growing up in Brooklyn.
 Do you agree?

 BE: Any particularly special memories?

 HK: “My number one memory includes every time I went to Ebbets Field.
 That was always something very special.
 I went to at least 10 games a year.
 When I was nine I was there on opening day in 1956, when they raised the Dodgers only World Championship banner.

 I’ll tell you a story.
 My son was at one time the On-the-Field Master of Ceremonies for the Brooklyn Cyclones.
 That’s the minor league baseball team in Brooklyn.
 One night my wife and I happened to be up in New York and the Cyclones had a Brooklyn Dodger Night with the former pitcher Carl Erskine.
 Meeting Erskine was a thrill, he was one of my boyhood idols, and I got to meet him some 50 years later.
 I thanked him for helping make Brooklyn such a great place to grow up in during the 1950s.
 He said they loved every minute of it.
 The players loved living in Brooklyn too.